lilylalalal/Fibre_composition/README.md

 This task will help the generated composition list to streamdown the word count upto the Zedonk limit.

-"TASK ONE: Read csv file"
+"TASK ONE: Read & duplicate csv file - Copy(csvfile)"
 -Importing csv library
 -Duplicate the fibercomp.csv file and read

-"TASK TWO: find the fiber comp from the csv file and put into an array -Identify the 'Textile Content'(04) column
+"TASK TWO: find the fiber comp from the csv file and put into an array - SortoutinColmun(fibrecsv,fibrecomp)" -Identify the 'Textile Content'(04) column
 -Pull the fibre content into the array "[fibrecompArr]"

-"TASK THREE: Abbreviation(fibrecompArr)" *****
+"TASK TWO.FIVE: HELPER FUNCTION"
+Cleaning(Arr)
+-Data cleaning by removing excessive spacing
+-Removing extra info like (EOD),(EOS) ,(detail from the Other fibre) Abbreviation(fibrecompArr)
--Add below Abbreviation Dict into the Abbreviation() function -Compare the fibrecompArr with the Abbreviation list **** -If the word/dict.value match than change the word to dict.key ******* -Return newfibrecomp array
+-Add below Abbreviation tuple-list into the Abbreviation() function -Compare the fibrecompArr with each tuple.
+-If the word match than change the tuple[1] means there is abbreviation avalible to simplfy the wording.
+-Replace the tuple[0] as word
+-Return newfibrecomp array
 "Abbreviation Fibre list"
 'POLY' : 'POLYESTER'